openthread/ot-br-posix/README.md

 - Thread Border Agent to support an External Commissioner
 - DHCPv6 Prefix Delegation to obtain IPv6 prefixes for a Thread network
 - NAT64 for connecting to IPv4 networks
-- DNS64 to allow Thread devices to initiate communications by name to an IPv4-only server
 - Docker support

 More information about Thread can be found at [threadgroup.org](http://threadgroup.org/).
 Thread is a registered trademark of the Thread Group, Inc.